matthewgallina/smockin/README.md

 - Multi user mode has been improved based on user feedback and suggestions.

 - Users can now utilise JavaScript to deliver mock functionality.

+- There will also be a greater focus on supporting more API document specs such as RAML and OpenAPI, which will be used to automatically generate mocks.

 <br />